 These links can assist you with writing papers for class and conducting research.
-Please note that most of the provided links will navigate you away from the college web site.
-These web sites are not maintained by Fond du Lac Tribal and Community College.
+Please note that most of the provided links will navigate you away from the college’s web site.
+Most of these web sites are not maintained by Fond du Lac Tribal and Community College.

 How Do I Get Started on My Research Project?